 There’s a lot of talk online about creating a brand and a business that helps you attract your ideal clients, your dream clients.
-But let’s talk about creating a business that attracts clients that share the same values as you.
-If you’re new here, my name is Jess, I create videos for business owners like you to help you save time and look good online.
+But let’s talk about creating a business that attracts clients that share the same values as you, by creating a website that shows inclusivity and diversity.
 And today, I want to talk specifically about having a website that really reflects the values that you hold as a business owner, and attracts clients that share those same values.
 And I want to preface this by saying this is not an exhaustive list.
 This is not a perfect list.

 And this should include anything relating to anti-racism, being diverse, being inclusive, those kinds of things.
 I’ve also seen a lot of people put their values in job descriptions so that the candidates know these are things that we stand for at this company.
 So if you want to work here, you need to align with these values.
-Also, if you have a clear di statement that you’ve written for your business, this should also be in that same area on your about page.
-Again, I’m not the person to help you write that dei statement, I’m going to link to those educators below who can help you do that.
-Another really great thing that you could list on your website, if this is something that your business does is talk about your give back component, a lot of business owners have decided to give a percentage or monthly donation or quarterly donation or whatever that looks like to certain organizations, sometimes that changes per month, sometimes it changes per quarter.
+Also, if you have a clear DEI statement that you’ve written for your business, this should also be in that same area on your about page.

 And speaking of having a diverse lineup of people, make sure you are showing a diverse lineup of clients.
 Now sometimes we don’t show pictures with our clients.
 So there’s not really a way to know.
 But if you can have a diverse lineup showcase a diverse lineup of clients, whether that’s videos, pictures, whatever, make sure people know that you work with a variety of people.
 That’s a great way to show that you are an inclusive and welcoming business and this diverse range of people that can also show up in who’s on your podcast, who’s guest blogging for you anything like that.
 You want to make sure that you are being an inclusive and welcoming business and that includes your content, resources, everything on your website.
 We don’t want to just talk about this on social media.